-Case ReportExtracorporeal membrane oxygenation in a patient with acute respiratory distress syndromeBrown, Anson MSHS, PA-CJournal of the American Academy of Physician Assistants: January 2014 - Volume 27 - Issue 1 - p 1-3 doi: 10.1097/01.JAA.0000438543.18828.f0 Case Report Abstract Author Information Abstract ABSTRACT: Extracorporeal membrane oxygenation (ECMO) can be a lifesaving intervention in patients with severe respiratory failure and in patients with medically refractory cardiac failure post-cardiac surgery.
-ECMO uses a venous cannula to drain blood into a circuit where oxygen and carbon dioxide are exchanged; blood is returned to the patient bypassing the pulmonary system (venovenous ECMO) or via an arterial cannula to bypass the lungs and heart (venoarterial ECMO).
-Author Information Anson Brown practices in the surgical intensive care unit/cardiovascular recovery unit at Medstar Washington Hospital Center in Washington, DC.
-The author has indicated no relationships to disclose relating to the content of this article. © 2014 American Academy of Physician Assistants.
+Case ReportExtracorporeal membrane oxygenation in a patient with acute respiratory distress syndromeBrown, Anson MSHS, PA-CAuthor Information Anson Brown practices in the surgical intensive care unit/cardiovascular recovery unit at Medstar Washington Hospital Center in Washington, DC.
+The author has indicated no relationships to disclose relating to the content of this article.
+Journal of the American Academy of PAs: January 2014 - Volume 27 - Issue 1 - p 1-3 doi: 10.1097/01.JAA.0000438543.18828.f0 Buy Metrics Abstract ABSTRACT Extracorporeal membrane oxygenation (ECMO) can be a lifesaving intervention in patients with severe respiratory failure and in patients with medically refractory cardiac failure post-cardiac surgery.
+ECMO uses a venous cannula to drain blood into a circuit where oxygen and carbon dioxide are exchanged; blood is returned to the patient bypassing the pulmonary system (venovenous ECMO) or via an arterial cannula to bypass the lungs and heart (venoarterial ECMO). © 2014 American Academy of Physician Assistants.